-To debug an exception, you should create a special exception breakpoint.
-Unlike line breakpoints, exception breakpoints are assigned not to a certain line of code but to a certain exception type (e.g., in case of C#, it can be any exception inherited from the
+To debug an exception of a particular type , you should create a special exception breakpoint.
+Unlike line breakpoints, exception breakpoints are assigned not to a certain line of code, but to a certain exception type (for example, in case of C#, it can be any type inherited from the

-To add an exception breakpoint
+Add an exception breakpoint

 - Do one of the following: